Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Our child is smart."

-(Martynova 1997, no. 509)
+(Martynova 1997, No. 509)

-"Oh lyalki-lyalki-lyalki,
+"Oh lyalka-lyalka-lyalka,

-Apples in the hands
+Apples in hands

-(Martynova 1997, no. 261)
+(Martynova 1997, No. 261)

-In the structure of the motif, there are also very popular formulas for comparing the cradle (cat) and the cradle of the child in favor of the latter, for example: "A cat, a cat, // The cradle is high. // Vanya's motto is // Above that."
+In the structure of the motif, there are also very popular formulas for comparing the cradle (of a cat) and the cradle of a child in favor of the latter, for example: “The cat, the cat, // The cradle is high. // Vanyushenka’s cradle is // Higher than that.”

 "A-bye-bye-bye